Relativity and decoherence of spacetime superpositions: Appendix

 The rate of decoherence can be computed through the overlap of the scattering particle states, $\langle \psi_1 | \psi_2 \rangle$ after interaction with the DM states, $|\mathrm{DM}_1 \rangle$, $|\mathrm{DM}_2\rangle$.
 The computation of the overlap will in general, depend on the convolution of the wavefunctions of the scattered states, given by \cite{allaliPhysRevLett.127.031301},

 where $b$ is the impact parameter of the scattering process, while $\psi_{s1,2}$ denotes the scattered part of the respective wavefunctions.
-Importantly, Eq.\ (\ref{eq30s12}) only depends on the wavepacket parameters and the relative distance between the two branches of the DM superposition, which we denote $\delta x_{12}$.
-Taking into consideration the relativity of the subsystems (the DM distribution and the spacetime generated by it, and the wavefunction of the scattered particle), this means that such a scenario is physically equivalent to that of a single ``fixed'' DM source from which a particle, in a superposition of relative distances from the source, is scattered.
+Importantly, Eq.\ (\ref{eq30s12}) only depends on the wavepacket parameters and the relative distance between the two branches of the DM superposition, which we denote $X_{12}$.
+Taking into consideration the DM distribution and the spacetime generated by it, and the wavefunction of the scattered particle, this means that such a scenario is physically equivalent to that of a single ``fixed'' DM source from which a particle, in a superposition of relative impact parameters is scattered.
 The decoherence in this case is not fundamental to either the scattering particle or the DM; both are equivalent situations that depend only on one's choice of coordinates.